 Okay, so this for the benefit of all my fellow British readers out there.
 The rest of you are probably fine to remember this!
 In Iceland, you drive on the right.
 That’s it, simple!
 Oh, and roundabouts work anti-clockwise!

-5. Pack some tasty snacks
+5. Pack some tasty snacks to take on the road

 So, if gas stations are rare out in the Icelandic countryside then so are shops and restaurants.
 That’s not to say they don’t exist, but they are rare.
 To ensure you don’t end up driving whilst hungry (no-one wants that kind of road rage), pack some snacks in the car with you for when you’re in need.
-This checklist should give you a few ideas on what kind of snacks you can take with you to keep your energy levels up.
+This handy checklist should give you a few ideas on what kind of snacks you can take with you to keep your energy levels up.

 6. Admire the scenery but keep your eyes on the road

-7. Off-road driving is illegal
+7. Off-road driving in Iceland is illegal

 Yeah, so just don’t do it.
 Seriously don’t.
 Icelanders are very strict when it comes to off-road driving as they don’t want their precious scenery and landscapes ruined.
 Don’t even think about being the person that ruins them!
 If you spot something amazing in the distance and it’s off-road, consider parking somewhere safe and setting off on-foot.
 Hiking in Iceland is so worthwhile!